-- The examining physician explains the medical necessity for performing Infrared NMSK and SSR imaging
+1.1 The laboratory’s medical director should ensure that the patient understands the medical necessity for performing Infrared NMSK and SSR imaging.

-- Advises the patient about risk factors and symptoms of sympathetic nervous system dysfunction (vasomotor instability) and associated pain.
-Obtains informed consent, either written or orally, from the patient to proceed with infrared SSR imaging.
+1.3 The laboratory’s medical director should ensure that the patient is advised about risk factors and symptoms of vasomotor instability and associated pathophysiology and obtain informed consent either written or orally from the patient to proceed with infrared SSR imaging.

-- Refers specific diagnostic, treatment or prognosis questions to the patient’s physician.
+1.4 The laboratory’s medical director should ensure that specific diagnostic, treatment or prognosis questions are referred to the patient’s physician.

-- Do shower or bathe the morning of the test to ensure that the skin is as clean as possible.
-Avoid hot water exposure to the skin for at least two hours prior to the test.
+1.6 The patient should shower or bathe the morning of the test to ensure that the skin is as clean as possible.
+The patient should avoid hot water exposure to the skin for at least two hours prior to the test.

-- Avoid placing any material of any kind on the skin, such as any skin lotions, deodorants, preparations, moisturizers, liniments, makeup, hair spray, hair cream, topical analgesics, etc. for 8 hours prior to the examination.
+1.7 The patient should avoid placing any material of any kind on the skin, such as any skin lotions, sun screens, deodorants, preparations, moisturizers, liniments, makeup, hair spray, hair cream, topical analgesics, etc. the day of the exam.

-- Nicotine and caffeine products should be discontinued 4 hours prior to imaging.
+1.8 Nicotine and caffeine products should be discontinued by the patient 4 hours prior to imaging.

-1.9 Wear loose clothing to the test; avoid anything binding against the skin; avoid support undergarments or pantyhose.
-Do not wear jewelry, preferably including rings if the hands are to be examined (exceptions are made for rings which cannot be removed or jewelry which the patient chooses not to remove for personal reasons).
+1.9 The patient should wear loose clothing to the test; avoid anything binding against the skin; avoid support undergarments or pantyhose.
+The patient should not wear jewelry, preferably including rings if the hands are to be examined (exceptions are made for rings which cannot be removed or jewelry which the patient chooses not to remove for personal reasons).

 1.10 To the extent possible discontinue the use of medical appliances such as braces, neoprene wraps, Ace bandages etc. on the day of testing.

-1.11 Avoid massage, skeletal manipulation, acupuncture, physical therapy, occupational therapy, saunas, extended sun exposure, the use of TENS or electric muscle stimulation units.
+1.11 Avoid massage, skeletal manipulation, acupuncture, physical therapy, dry needling, moxibustion, occupational therapy, saunas, extended sun exposure, the use of TENS or electric muscle stimulation units, laser therapy, or ozone therapy 24 hours prior to imaging.
 Electrodiagnostic testing should be avoided for 24 hours prior to imaging.
 Exceptions should be noted in the record.

 1.12 Whenever possible steroids, sympathetic blockers, vasoactive medications, opiates and transdermal patches should be avoided for 24 hours prior to testing (15-19 hours minimum).
-Exceptions should always be recorded in the record.
+Exceptions should noted in the record.